Interpreting the Coefficient of DeterminationIn Exercises 5–8, us... | Channels for Pearson+

 Linear Correlation Coefficient (r)

 The linear correlation coefficient, represented as r, measures the strength and direction of a linear relationship between two variables.
 Its value ranges from -1 to 1, where values close to 1 indicate a strong positive correlation, values close to -1 indicate a strong negative correlation, and values around 0 suggest no linear correlation.
-In the given example, r = 0.298 indicates a weak positive correlation between taxi ride times and tips.
+In the given example, r = 0.953 indicates a very strong positive correlation between taxi ride times and fares.

 Recommended video: